jembi/openhim-core-js/docs/dev-guide/api-ref.md

 }
 ```

 The response will always have a `200` status if successful or a `404` if the mediator specified by the urn cannot be found.
 The response body will contain the latest mediator config that has been set on the OpenHIM-core server only if the config has changed since the last time a heartbeat was received from this mediator.
-Otherise, the response body is left empty.
+Otherwise, the response body is left empty.

 This endpoint can only be called by an admin user.